dbzx10299/graphql-fullstack-tutorial/README.md

 # 07

 Rather than using books with authors, here is a more realistic example using comments and posts.
 There is pagination on the posts, but also on the comments.
+Open two browser windows, add a new post, and watch it appear on the other tab without refreshing the page.

 To run the app, run these commands in two separate terminal windows from the root:
 ```shell